rossmck80/amplify-photo-sharing-workshop-ANZ/workshop/content/10_getting_started/10_configure_amplify/_index.en.md

 - Please choose the profile you want to use: amplify-cli-user
 ```

 The Amplify CLI has initialized a new project, and you will see a new folder: __amplify__, as well as a new file called `aws-exports.js` in the __src__ directory.
-These files hold your project configuration.
+These files contain your project configuration.

 To view the status of the amplify project at any time, you can run the Amplify `status` command: